JuanPaLA/JuanPaLA/README.md

 I'm currently working for IBM, leading educative initiatives involving IT training for young students.
 And I'm also working for CoderHouse, a great bootcamp site in Argentina, where i help students learning React, Node and Data Science.

 ## What do I do? 🔭
-Currently I'm working in my biggest project with my friend @Gaston: a complex web app social network that lets share and visualize data regarding demographics and other valuables indicators.
+Currently I'm working in my biggest project with my friend <a href="https://github.com/gastonbecerra">@Gaston</a>: a complex web app social network that lets share, visualize and interact with data regarding demographics and other valuables indicators.
 - Front: made in React, material UI, redux and others technologies.
 - Back: Nodes, express and other libraries.
 - Data Layer: R!
 We could chage to Python if it needed.